-A subset of the Tudor Revival style, Storybook style buildings have rectangular or gable-on-wing plans, with asymmetrical massing.
+A subset of the Tudor Revival style, Storybook buildings have rectangular or gable-on-wing plans, with asymmetrical massing.
 Building proportions are small, evoking a quality of fantasy.
 Examples have steeply pitched, curved and undulating gable roofs, with prominent street-facing or nested gable ends.
-Rooflines have moderate overhangs, decorative shingle patterns or rolled eaves intended to imitate thatch.
+Rooflines have moderate overhangs and eaves often extend below the wall line.
+Roofs feature decorative or "Seawave" shingle patterns or rolled eaves intended to imitate thatch.
 Curved or eyebrow dormers may be present.
 Examples frequently have prominent irregular masonry (Carmel stone or rough-coursed stone) chimneys.
-Arched entrance porches are frequent often containing the two-part or "Dutch" door.
-Ornamentation consists of false half-timbering on building walls or gable end and rough-cut stone "growing up" building walls or at corners.
-Cladding consists of smooth or textured stucco.
+Arched entrance porches are frequent often with a two-part or "Dutch" door.
+Ornamentation consists of false half-timbering on building walls and rough-cut stone or clinker brick "growing up" building walls or at corners, to give the building a crumbling, Medieval appearance.
+Wall cladding consists of smooth or textured stucco.

-- Single-story, rectangular or gable-on-wing plan - Asymmetrical massing - Small building proportions - Steeply pitched, undulating and curved roofs. - Roofs finished with wood shakes and/or rolled eaves to emulate thatch - Roofs may contain eyebrow or curved dormers - Curved and irregular-shaped masonry chimneys - Ornamentation consists of false half-timbering on building walls or gable ends.
-Walls sometimes feature irregular stone "growing up" building walls or at corners. - Multi-pane wood casement windows, some windows may have diamond panes or arched tops. - Smooth or textured stucco wall cladding.
+- Single-story, rectangular or gable-on-wing plan - Asymmetrical massing - Small building proportions - Steeply pitched, undulating and curved roofs - Roofs finished with wood shingles and/or rolled eaves to emulate thatch - Roofs may be finished with "Seawave" or wavy shingle patterns - Roofs may contain eyebrow or curved dormers - Curved or irregular-shaped masonry chimneys - Ornamentation consists of false half-timbering on building walls or gable ends - Walls sometimes feature irregular stone or brick masonry "growing up" building walls or at corners - Multi-pane wood casement windows; some windows may have diamond panes or arched tops. - May contain wrought iron as window grilles, gates or lighting fixtures - Smooth or textured stucco wall cladding.

-- Hansel and Gretel (1924-1925)
+- Hansel (1925) and Gretel (1924)

 - Hugh Comstock House (1925)

+- Mary Dummage Shop (1926)

 - Tuck Box (1926)

-- Mary Dummage Shop (1926)

 - Marchen Haus (1926)

 - Grant Wallace Cottage (1928)

-Monterey Colonial Style (1922-1986)
+MONTEREY COLONIAL STYLE (1922-1986)